manudelu/ws_uspace_control_room/README.md

 <summary><strong>Step1 - Build Cosys-AirSim</strong></summary>

+Cosys-AirSim acts as the simulation backend that bridges the Unreal Engine 3D world with MAVLink-based control systems such as PX4.
+Unreal Engine provides the high-fidelity environment with physics and rendering capabilities, while AirSim injects simulated vehicle models, sensor emulation, and networking interfaces so PX4 can control virtual drones as if they were physical ones.
+Because AirSim is a C++ Unreal plugin, Visual Studio is required to compile the plugin and generate the necessary binaries to interface with Unreal Engine.
+This step establishes the virtual world — effectively creating the digital twin environment in which PX4 will operate during SITL simulation.

 *1. Install Unreal Engine 5.4*
 * Download the *Epic Games Launcher*: https://store.epicgames.com/it/download
 * Open it and navigate to the *Unreal Engine* tab (left sidebar).